 To thank you for your support

 - A welcome pack bursting with local wildlife information.

 - Two copies of our membership magazine, Your WildLife in March and September.

 - Children also get their own welcome pack, with the family being sent four issues of Wildlife Watch magazine each year, full of wildlife activities to try.

 - Regular e-newsletters to keep you updated.

-- Our ‘What's On’ guide, including invites to free member-only events including a welcome event.
+- Invites to free member-only events including a welcome event.

 - Opportunities to join volunteer groups to meet like-minded people.